Type 80 demolition boat

 which was approved in December that year.
-Series production followed, and the updated version was named as Type 64 demolition boat, but again, due to political turmoil in China at the time, this time is the Cultural Revolution, series production did not begun two years after Cultural Revolution had ended, and the production run lasted from 1978 thru 1980.
+Series production followed, and the updated version was named as Type 64 demolition boat, but again, due to political turmoil in China at the time, this time is the Cultural Revolution, series production did not begun two years after Cultural Revolution had ended, and the production run lasted from 1978 through 1980.
 A follow-on design appeared before the production run of Type 64 demolish boat ended, and it was designated as Type 308II, which replaced the hull of Type 64 with a fiberglass hull.
 Early in the production run, the wooden framed, fiberglass hulled Type 308II was soon superseded by an upgrade made entirely of fiberglass, and subsequently designated as Type 80 remotely operated demolition boat, or Type 80 demolition boat for short.
-Production run of Type 80 lasted from 1980 thru 1984, and it's believed they are currently being retired from front line service, being replaced by unmanned surface vehicles in PLAN.
+Production run of Type 80 lasted from 1980 through 1984, and it's believed they are currently being retired from front line service, being replaced by unmanned surface vehicles in PLAN.